RemoteSenseiMichael/R_Code_Violin_Plot/README.md

-# R Code: Violiin Plot
+# R Code: Violin Plot

 This code, writtin in the R programming language, is for creating a violin plot from samples of remote sensing variables.
 The plot is created using the ggplot2 library in R. Similar to a boxplot, but with the addition of a rotated kernel density plot on both sides, a violin plot is a statistical graphic for comparing distributions.